-Anyone can feel worry, fear, insecurity, and anxiety of various kinds, but the high sensitivity of creative people can make these emotions more intense.
+Anyone can feel worry, fear, insecurity, stress and anxiety of various kinds, but the high sensitivity of creative people can make these experiences more intense.

 Simply choosing not to worry may work for us at times, especially if we can be aware of our distorted or unfounded thinking and beliefs that can often fuel anxiety, and then update our thinking.

-The HeartMath Institute has conducted and collected many research studies of how the heart interacts with the brain and other parts of the body, and has developed programs and biofeedback devices to reduce psychological distress and improve emotional resiliency.
+The HeartMath Institute has conducted and collected many research studies of how the heart interacts with the brain and other parts of the body, and has developed programs and biofeedback devices to reduce stress and anxiety, and improve emotional resiliency.

 An article on the HeartMath site notes: